carlvelde/jekyllserver/README.md

 A docker image for running jekyll on Azure AppService.
 It's very simple and based on the official jekyll docker image.

+The lastest version can be pulled from Docker Hub https://hub.docker.com/r/carlvelde/jekyllserver/

 ## Instructions

 Create a new AppService instance with Linux and a custom Docker image.
 Use the public docker repo and use CARLVELDE/JEKYLLSERVER:LATEST as the image.